retainers

-It’s no secret that orthodontic treatment is a huge and important investment into your oral health, but that doesn’t mean it’s an easy process!
+It’s no secret that orthodontic treatment is a huge and important investment in your oral health, but that doesn’t mean it’s an easy process!
 Here at Davis & Goldberg Orthodontics, we know how much hard work goes into successfully completing your treatment.
 You had guidelines, rules, and recommendations to follow throughout your orthodontic journey, but here you are, with the finish line in sight at last!

 You’ve done a great job of sticking to your treatment plan, and we’re proud of you for keeping your teeth healthy while we worked to straighten them.
 Now that the active phase of treatment is complete, there’s just one more to go: the retention phase.
 This phase uses a retainer to round out your orthodontic journey and keep your newly straightened smile in place!
 Let’s take a closer look at how retainers work, why they’re an essential part of any treatment plan, and the different types available to you at Davis & Goldberg Orthodontics.

 In a perfect world, you’d complete orthodontic treatment and never have to think about maintaining your smile again.
 Sadly, that’s not the case.
 There’s a phenomenon known as relapse that we have to contend with!
-Relapse is the natural tendency our teeth have to drift back towards their original, unadjusted positions as we get older.
+Relapse is the natural tendency of our teeth to drift back toward their original, unadjusted positions as we get older.
 Relapse usually begins in the late teens or early twenties, and it can occur even if you’ve gone through the orthodontic process.
 This is where retainers shine!

 During the active phase of treatment, Dr. Davis or Dr. Goldberg use braces or clear aligners to place tension in and around your teeth.
 This tension facilitates the formation of new ligaments, tissue, and sometimes bone.
 Once this process is complete, we’ll need to give these some time to stabilize.
 Part of this stabilization takes place during the retention phase, so if there’s nothing to hold the teeth in place at this time, they’ll almost always find their way back to their old positions.
 When it comes to holding your teeth in their new positions long-term, retainers are the most effective solution.